NathanaelA/fluentreports/README.md

 * Quickly generate complex reports with minimal lines of code.
 * Colorization, Font & other changes of text per cell in Bands
 * Synchronous and Asynchronous support.
 If your report doesn't need to do anything Async, you can just code it without any callbacks.
 * Group Headers can be (re)printed on every new page, always, and only once.
+* Page Numbers and total number of pages

 See the simple & stupid examples for a overview on how to generate a somewhat complex report.
 In these reports I tried to throw in a chunk of the features to try and give you and idea how powerful the engine is and how to use certain features.